roughike/flutter_facebook_login/README.md

 This assumes that you've done the _"Associate Your Package Name and Default Class with Your App"_ and _"Provide the Development and Release Key Hashes for Your App"_ in the [the Facebook Login documentation for Android site](https://developers.facebook.com/docs/facebook-login/android).

 After you've done that, find out what your _Facebook App ID_ is.
 You can find your Facebook App ID in your Facebook App's dashboard in the Facebook developer console.

 Once you have the Facebook App ID figured out, youll have to do two things.

 First, copy-paste the following to your strings resource file.
+If you don't have one, just create it.

 **<your project root>/android/app/src/main/res/values/strings.xml**